 Let’s start this list with this 1984 Bruce Springsteen classic.
 This song incorporated the different electronic textures we have all come to associate with rock and roll in the 1960s.
 You’ve got to admire Springsteen for keeping these essential elements at the heart of Born in the USA.

 Playing this Springsteen song shouldn’t be that difficult.
 After all, there are only two chords to worry you.
 The strumming requirement of the song is not also that complicated.
-The progression of the chords is also easy picking.
+The progression of the chords are also easy to pick.
 The best part is that you get to enjoy learning how to play one of America’s most iconic tunes that people still sing or chant today.
-This should jump start your acoustic guitar playing adventures.
+This should jump-start your acoustic guitar-playing adventures.

-Related Popular Article: 35 Easy Rocks Songs to Play on Guitar
+Related Popular Article: List of Fun Rocks Songs to Play on Guitar

 8. Moves Like Jagger By Maroon 5